Siskiyou Mountains: Geography

 The highest peaks in the range include Mount Ashland at an elevation of 7533 ft, Dutchman Peak at 7410 ft, Siskiyou Peak at 7147 ft, and Wagner Butte at 7140 ft, all of which are in Oregon.
 The highest peak in the California portion of the range is Preston Peak at 7309 ft.
 There are also several lower mountains, including Ben Johnson Mountain, which reaches 4398 ft.
 The main drainage basins in the mountains are those of the Rogue and Klamath rivers.

 Siskiyou Summit

 Interstate 5 passes through the Siskiyou Mountains at Siskiyou Summit, located just north of the Oregon-California border, and just south of Ashland, Oregon.
 Siskiyou Summit is the highest pass on Interstate 5, at 4310 ft.
 This pass is one of the most treacherous in the Interstate highway system.
 The California side has a more gradual slope than the Oregon side, where the freeway climbs or descends 2300 ft in elevation over about 7 mi.
 In addition, the pass includes several hazardous curves, and is frequently hit with snow, ice, and fog during winter storms.
-In winter, it is common for the highway to be closed one to four times per year by transportation authorities due to hazardous conditions.
+In winter, it is common for the highway to be closed one to four times per year by transportation authorities because of hazardous conditions.
 The speed limit is 55 mph, but lower limits are set for larger vehicles.